FreemenL/webpack-build-log-plugin/README.md

 <h2 align="center">Options</h2>

-You can pass a hash of configuration options to `empty-webpack-build-detail-plugin`.
+You can pass a hash of configuration options to `webpack-build-log-plugin`.
 Allowed values are as follows

 |Name|Type|Default|Description|